jorgegv/rage1/doc/tutorial/TUT020-SKELETON.md

 Don't worry about the directory structure, you won't need to create it
-manually: there are tools in RAGE1 that allow you to create a minimal but fully functional game that compiles out of the box and that you can use to build your game upon: you start with a minimal working game and starting adding features and elements.
+manually: there are tools in RAGE1 that allow you to create a minimal but fully functional game that compiles out of the box and that you can use to build your game upon: you start with a minimal working game and then add features and elements.